eliasdejong/viperlith/docs/ARCHITECTURE.md

 An HTTP SSE response is kept open and we keep streaming HTML over it to the client.
 In practice, even when continuously re-sending the entire HTML page, no extra bytes are transmitted over the wire unless something changes.
 Over time, the bandwidth converges on only the *delta* of the page content.
 Idiomorph ensures we only touch the DOM where necessary when the content arrives.

 ### Relying on HTML for UI components
 Relying on HTML extends not only to DOM updates, but also to UI components.
 HTML5 has acquired many native features such as datetime pickers, dialogs and more.
-We can simply use this instead of building our own.
+We can use this instead of building our own.
 Some examples of UI component libraries that do this are [BasecoatUI](https://basecoatui.com/), [KelpUI](https://kelpui.com/) and [DaisyUI](https://daisyui.com/).

 ## Obsolete concepts